rust-lang/book/nostarch/chapter11.md

 test result: FAILED.
 1 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-Note that nowhere in this output do we see `I got the value 4`, which is what
+Note that nowhere in this output do we see `I got the value 4`, which is
-is printed when the test that passes runs.
+printed when the test that passes runs.
 That output has been captured.
 The
 output from the test that failed, `I got the value 8` [1], appears in the
 section of the test summary output, which also shows the cause of the test
 failure.

 If we want to see printed values for passing tests as well, we can tell Rust
-to also show the output of successful tests at the end with `--show-output`.
+to also show the output of successful tests with `--show-output`.

 ```
 $ cargo test -- --show-output